Did you know?

-Patterned environments are associated with the presence of Black Sea Bass.
+Patterned environments are associated with the presence of black sea bass.
 Mostly in autumn, they move offshore and southward, and in the springtime, they move back near the coast and northward to coastal regions and beaches.

 Appearance

 Steadily growing, Black Sea Bass can reach up to 2-2.5 ft and weigh around 9 lbs.
 They have a long, 10-dorsal fin with a spike at the tip.
-The Black Sea Bass features prominent frontal and pelvic fins.
-Their mouths are broad and curled downwards.
-This fish displays teeth along the mandible and a cluster of molars located at the entrance to its mouth whenever it expands its jaws.
+They have prominent frontal and pelvic fins.
+Their caudal fin (tail) has a rounded shape.

 Diet

-As a predatory creature, Black Sea Bass eat a wide variety of prey, including tiny fish, shellfish, crustaceans, shrimp, mollusks, worms, and barnacles.
-They depend on ocean circulation to carry themselves toward food and are particularly prominent during daylight hours.
-To catch their prey, they use their bent mouths.
+As a predatory creature, Black Sea Bass eat a wide variety of prey, including small fish, shellfish, crustaceans, crabs, shrimp, mollusks, worms, and barnacles.
+They are particularly prominent during daylight hours and use their bent mouths to catch their prey.

 They are avaricious eaters and, therefore, will typically consume everything that is introduced to them and could fit in their jaws.
 In their natural environment, they typically hunt by prowling among the cracks and ambushing their target swiftly.
 Because they mix in with their surroundings, their pigmentation serves as camouflage, keeping them hidden from the prey’s eyes.